-Table 3-2 lists all the days during the past ten years of continuous monitoring on which the federal 24-hr PM{10} standard was exceeded at any of the monitoring sites operated by STI, along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
-The Burbank and Los Angeles sites have continuous (hourly) PM{10} monitors, like those at the Landfill and Community sites; the Santa Clarita site, however, employs Federal Reference Method (FRM) sampling (integrated 24-hr samples on filters) on a one-in-six day schedule.
-Only four of the days listed in Table 3-2 happened to fall on the one-in-six day Santa Clarita sample schedule.
+Table 3-3 lists all the days during the past 12 years of continuous monitoring on which the federal 24-hr PM10 standard was exceeded at any of the monitoring sites operated by STI, along with 24-hr average concentrations from those days at the three comparative SCAQMD sites (Burbank, Santa Clarita, and downtown Los Angeles).
+The Burbank and Los Angeles sites have continuous (hourly) PM10 monitors, like those at the Landfill and Community sites; the Santa Clarita site, however, employs Federal Reference Method (FRM) sampling (integrated 24-hr samples on filters) on a one-in-six day schedule.
+Of the four exceedance days in Year 12, April 9, 2019, happened to fall on the one-in-six day Santa Clarita sample schedule.

-The federal standard was exceeded on 30 occasions at the Landfill site; on two of those 30 days, the Community monitor also registered an exceedance.
-While the SCAQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on any of those days, 24-hr PM{10} concentrations were relatively high.
-The elevated concentrations at other sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's PM{10} concentrations over the federal standard.
-However, over the ten years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on two days.
-More conclusively however, is the insignificant effect on Community PM{10} concentrations when Landfill concentrations exceed federal limits and regional concentrations are relatively low.
-As shown in Table 3-2 and Figure 3-1, this is particularly evident in the eleven federal exceedance days at the Landfill site in Year 10.
+The federal standard was exceeded on 38 occasions at the Landfill site; on two of those 38 days, the Community monitor also registered an exceedance.
+While the SCAQMD sites in Burbank, Santa Clarita, and Los Angeles did not report exceedances on any of those days, the 24-hr PM10 concentrations were relatively high.
+The elevated concentrations at other sites suggest that, when regional concentrations are high, the combination of landfill and regional contributions can push the Community site's PM10 concentrations over the federal standard.
+However, over the 12 years of monitoring, high regional concentrations combined with high landfill concentrations have only occurred on two days.
+More conclusive, however, is the insignificant effect on Community PM10 concentrations when Landfill concentrations exceed federal limits and regional concentrations are relatively low.
+As shown in Table 3-3 and Figure 3-1, this is particularly evident on the 11 federal exceedance days at the Landfill site in Year 10 (2017).

-Table 3-2.
-Summary of 24-hr PM10 concentrations (μg/m3) at the Landfill, Community, and Landfill North monitoring sites and at the Burbank, Santa Clarita, and Los Angeles regional sites operated by SCAQMD on days when a federal PM10 exceedance (more than 150 μg/m3) occurred at the Landfill site.
+Table 3-3.
+Summary of 24-hr PM10 concentrations ($\mu g/m^3$) at the Landfill, Community, and Landfill North monitoring sites and the SCAQMD Burbank, Santa Clarita, and Los Angeles regional sites when a federal PM10 exceedance (>150 $\mu g/m^3$) occurred at the Landfill site.